ChainLaunch

 Your job as PM: Mitigate these risks before writing a single line of code.

-How to Budget Realistically for Hyperledger Development
+How Should You Budget for Hyperledger Development?

 Here's a framework for honest budgeting: